hoontaeklee/bloght-Hugo/content/post/Paper_Review_2020.md

   - The **spatial covariation of climate variables** drives the integrated global carbon-cycle response, as well as local one, and perhaps even **the strength of climate-carbon cycle feedbacks**.

 - **Unanswered**:
+  - Why temperature contributes little to the local-scale GPP and TER?
   - How does the local **compensation mechanism** occur?
     - The authors guessed that **the concomitant positive relationship** of soil moisture with productivity and with respiration was it (i.e. Both GPP and TER increase with SM, remaining NEE unchanged).
     - Then, **what are the differences** **between high GPP and TER** under pleasing SM condition **and** **low GPP and TER** under harsh SM condition?